angrybacon/doomsday-wiki/markdown/articles/2022/01/22/zero-respect.md

 can.
 Don't play around them when you can't.
 If they have Torpor Orb, good for them.
 They obviously wanted it more.
 The changes we make are because of :card[Ragavan, Nimble Pilferer] because us having our own discard hit us is devastating.
-Second Oracle lets you act a bit ore aggressively in pile building and also acts as a buffer to random instances of having your sole win condition exiled to monkey.
+Second Oracle lets you act a bit more aggressively in pile building and also acts as a buffer to random instances of having your sole win condition exiled to monkey.